Brandon Zylstra

-Brandon Zylstra (born March 25, 1993) is an American professional football wide receiver and return specialist.
-He played college football at Concordia–Moorhead.
-After going undrafted in 2016, Zylstra signed with the Edmonton Eskimos of the Canadian Football League (CFL).
-He has also played for the Minnesota Vikings, Carolina Panthers, and Detroit Lions.
+Brandon Zylstra (born March 25, 1993) is an American former professional football player who was a wide receiver and return specialist in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the Concordia Cobbers.
+After going undrafted in 2016, Zylstra signed with the Edmonton Eskimos of the CFL.
+He has also played in the NFL for the Minnesota Vikings, Carolina Panthers, and Detroit Lions.

 Early life

 After playing football and basketball at New London-Spicer High School in New London, Minnesota, Zylstra did not receive any Division I scholarship offers.

 College career

 Zylstra played college football at Augustana University for a year and then Concordia College in Moorhead, Minnesota.
 In 2013, during his first year at Concordia, he caught 41 passes for 774 yards with seven touchdowns.
 In 2014, while working a summer job on the grounds crew at Moorhead Country Club, he suffered a foot injury which required surgery which caused him to miss 1 game.
 He finished his college career with 1,932 receiving yards and 18 touchdowns in 29 games with the Cobbers.

 Zylstra was also an outstanding track and field athlete at Concordia.
 In 2015, Zylstra helped lead his team to a first-place finish at the Cobber Duals, clearing the bar at 6 ft 8 in to win the high jump, and traveling a distance of 21 ft 6.75 in to win the long jump.
 He posted a personal-best leap of 22 ft 5.75 in in the long jump at the Thundering Herd Classic on February 7.
 Later in the season, Zylstra came away with the only event win for Concordia at the Cobber Twilight Meet.
 His 6'9" high jump tied the indoor school-record mark set by Joe Schmidgall back in 2000.
 He also won the long jump competition with a mark of 21 ft 10 in.
 Zylstra ultimately broke the outdoor record at the MIAC meet, clearing 6'10.75" Zylstra went on to compete for the Division 3 track nationals where he came in with the third best height in 2015.
 (2.10m).